sc-voice/sc-voice_net/content/study/search.md

 ### 3. Go to next/previous Sutta or to SuttaCentral

-Find links to the next or previous Sutta according the order of the canon as well as a link to the respective text on SuttaCentral both at the top and the bottom of the Sutta card.
+Find links to the next or previous Sutta according to the order of the canon as well as a link to the respective text on SuttaCentral both at the top and the bottom of the Sutta card.

 ### 4. Comparing Suttas